adamsilverstein/glutenburg-free/readme.txt

 Stable tag: 1.0.0
 License: GPL v2 or later

-Restore the legacy WordPress post editing experience as the default, instead of the new Gutenburg editor.
+Restore the legacy WordPress post editing experience as the default, instead of the Gutenberg editor.

 == Description ==
 ## Legacy Editing

-In WordPress 4.9 or 5.0 a new editor experience will be added to WordPress replacing the current post edit and new post screens.
-This plugin re-enables the post editing experience from WordPress 4.8.
+This plugin enables the post editing experience from WordPress 4.8.

 == Screenshots ==